dapr/docs/daprdocs/content/en/getting-started/quickstarts/statemanagement-quickstart.md

 ```
 ### Step 3: View the order-processor outputs

-Notice, as specified in the code above, the code saves application state in the Dapr stat store, reads it and then deletes it.
+Notice, as specified in the code above, the code saves application state in the Dapr state store, reads it, then deletes it.

 Order-processor output:
 ```